vybegalo/mesto/README.md

 ## Technologies used

 In order to make the layout "rubber" I used `@media` queries and put down a set of break points for different screen widths: 1280px, 1024px, 768px, 320px.
 The site has a popup which opens and closes on click.
 The form fields are filled with the values that are on the page.
 I used JS that edit form fields and change values on a website page.
 All images on the site are loaded through a ready-made array.
 Also, a user can add images to the site, delete them using the "trash bin" button.
 Implemented dynamic like buttons.
 I use visibility property, which ensures smooth opening and closing of the popup.
+The code has been reorganized by OOP and now consists of functional programming and object programming.
+The Card and FormValidator classes are created, the js files are imported into each other and connected as a module.
 ## Github pages

 You can check out how this web site looks like following this [link](https://vybegalo.github.io/mesto/)